stuycs-gh-classrooms/nxtm-p00-pd10-tribbitally-easy-physics/README.md

 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Our custom force is Electrostatic force.
-Each orb will be given a random charge (+/-) and will attract oppositely-charged orbs and repel same-charged orbs based on its distance from the orb.
-We will apply an electrostatic field and use the applyForce function within the Orb class.
+Our custom force will be the electrostatic force between two charged orb nodes.
+Each orb node will be given a random charge (+/-) and will attract oppositely-charged orb nodes and repel same-charged orb nodes based on their distance from each other.
+The electrostatic force formula above will be used to calculate the force.
+This simulation will use a linked list of orb nodes.

+In addition, when any simulation using the electrostatic force is enabled, there will be electric field lines going out and into certain charges based on what their charge is.
+The direction and magnitude of the electric field lines will be determined using the electric field formula above.

 ---